rewanthtammana/sigstore-the-easy-way/guide/rekor/upload-artifacts-to-public-rekor.md

 ![rekor-ssh-keygen-generate-keys](../images/rekor-ssh-keygen-generate-keys.png)

 If you already have SBOM, it's okay.
-If not, follow the steps, [here](../sbom/generate.md) to generate SBOM.
+If not, follow the steps [here](../sbom/generate.md) to generate SBOM.

 Once we have the artifact, let's sign it with the ed25519 private key generated above & upload it to the public transparency log.